 The Plan was submitted and approved by the Council's Audit Committee on 27th April 2017.
 The plan provides for the delivery of 1,085 productive days for the year, with a commitment of a minimum of 995 productive days.
-Table 1 below provides the outturn for the service for the period April to August 2017 and further detail is provided in Appendix B. The current structure for the Shared Service is under review it currently comprises 18 Full Time Equivalent employees (FTE's), however, the proposal is to reduce the number of FTE's to 14 whilst revisiting the grades to ensure the service can attract the calibre of staff required in a competitive market place.
+Table 1 below provides the outturn for the service for the period April to October 2017 and further detail is provided in Appendix B. The current structure for the Shared Service has recently been reviewed and staff numbers have reduced from 18 Full Time Equivalent employees (FTE's), to 14.
+This came into effect from 1st October 2017.
 The Head of Audit aims to achieve best practice, but continues to take account of the issues of affordability at a time when both Councils are looking to make substantial reductions in costs.
 The service has already been vastly streamlined and continues to apply lean auditing risk based methodologies to its plan of work.
-At the commencement of this financial year, the service was carrying 7.5 vacant FTE posts; this has subsequently increased to 9.5 FTE.
-This has had an impact on the number of days delivered for the first five months of this year as indicated below.
+At the commencement of this financial year, the service was carrying 7.5 vacant FTE posts; this subsequently increased to 9.5 FTE and as a result of the re-structure the service is now carrying

+6.5 vacancies.
+This lack of adequate resourcing has had an impact on the number of days delivered for the seven months of this year as indicated below.

-Table 1 - Productive outturn for the period April 2017 to August 2017
+Table 1 - Productive outturn for the period April 2017 to October 2017

+Directorate 2017/18 2017/18 2017/18

-Directorate 2017/18 Full Year Plan Days 2017/18 Expected days for the period April to Aug 17 2017/18 Actual Days achieved for the period April to Aug 17
+Full Year Plan Days Expected days for the period April to October 17 the period Actual Days achieved for the period

 Max.
-Min.
+Minimum April to October 17

+Chief Executive / Deseurage 120 20

-Chief Executive / Resources 130 54 54 24
+Chief Executive / Resources 130 76 76 38

-Operational Services and Partnerships 110 46 46 37
+Operational Services and Partnerships 110 64 64 57

-Education and Family Support 160 67 52 43
+Education and Family Support 160 93 73 50

-Communities 130 54 54 10
+Communities 130 76 76 19

-Social Services and Wellbeing 170 71 71 42
+Social Services and Wellbeing 170 99 99 64

-Cross Cutting - (Including External Client, Unplanned and Fraud and Error) 385 160 138 70
+Cross Cutting - (Including External Client, 385 225 193 85

+Unplanned and Fraud and Error)

-Total 1,085 452 415 226
+Total 1,085 633 581 313

 As can be seen from the table above, the actual outturn for the period shows that the number of productive days expected has not been achieved.
-The shortfall of 189 productive days on the minimum expected is as a direct result of staff vacancies and long term sickness absence.
-The ability to move forward with the re-structure has been hampered by sickness absence but it is envisaged that this will be resolved before the end of September.
-The lack of resources within the Service is of specific concern, however work is underway to address the shortfall.
+The shortfall of 268 productive days on the minimum expected is as a direct result of staff vacancies and long term absences.
+The matching process for the re-structure of the Service has been completed and the new structure has now been implemented.
+The lack of resources within the Service is of specific concern; however work is underway to address the shortfall.

-A total of 13 reviews have been completed, 11 (84%) of which have been closed with either a substantial or reasonable assurance opinion level.
-1 review (8%) has identified weaknesses in the overall control environmental.
-The remaining one review (8%), although necessary, it did not culminate in an overall audit opinion.
+A total of 14 reviews have been completed, 11 (79%) of which have been closed with either a substantial or reasonable assurance opinion level.
+2 reviews (14%) have identified weaknesses in the overall control environmental.
+The remaining 1 review (7%), although necessary, it did not culminate in an overall audit opinion.